iamstan13y/handy-solutions/README.md

 # vs-code-randoms
-A couple of console programs solving particular problems from various web, textbooks, forum discussions &amp; 'reminiscing' sources.
-Made with ❤ and VS Code.
+This repository contains practical coding solutions to questions and quizzes adapted from various online sources and textbooks, implemented in different languages.
+Made with heart and VS Code.

+> PS:- Contributions are welcome!